-Bovine colostrum: efficacy and application
+Bovine colostrum: efficacy and use in sports & health

 Colostrum is made from the first milk (colostrum) of cows.
 First milk is produced by the mother cow within the first hours and days after calving.
 Basically, colostrum consists of the genuine, intact total protein of the milk, i.e. the two main fractions whey and casein.
 However, it has a different composition compared to normal milk and is very rich in growth- and immunomodulating nutrients.
 These substances enable the calf to grow well, prevent infections and develop a strong immune system (e.g. allergy protection).
 Since today's dairy cows produce far more milk than their calves effectively need, the surplus of colostrum can be used for food supplements.